Richter tuning

-The above diagram shows that Richter tuning has some missing notes, notably A and F are absent from the lowest octave (draw notes in holes 3 and 4).
+The above diagram shows that Richter tuning intentionally omits certain notes, particularly that the A and F are absent from the lowest octave (draw notes in holes 3 and 4).
 By comparison, solo tuning includes all the major scale notes (C D E F G A B C) for all octaves.

 Variants

 There have been many variants of Richter tuning.

 Country tuning

 Country tuning raises the initial F by a semitone to an F♯.
 This primarily aids in harmony in the key of G, facilitating easy play of the G-C-D (I-IV-V) chord progression, while maintaining a partial G7 (minus the root) higher on the harmonica.
 It can occasionally be helpful in some melodies, most notably "The Star-Spangled Banner," which has a low F# and a high F. For example: